 All visitors must register for visits in advance.
 We are unable to accommodate walk-in visitors at this time.

 Parties should be limited to three (3) people total.
 Each member of your party must sign a COVID-19 Campus Visit Consent Form.
-This form will be emailed to each member of your party two business days prior to your campus visit.
+This form will be emailed to the student two business days prior to your campus visit.
 We ask that the form is completed and returned to the Office of Admission one business day prior to the start of your tour.

-Per Catholic University policy, all guests are requiredto wear face coverings throughout their campus visit.
+Per Catholic University policy, all guests are requiredto wear face coverings throughout their campus visit, both indoors and outdoors.
 Guests are expected to arrive with their own face covering.

 Guests must adhere to a six-foot social distancing policy at all times throughout their visit.